 Avoid opening, modifying or forcing the servomotor.
+The servomotor is equipped with a system of optical feedback.

-- All interventions (assembly and installation operations, assistance, etc.) must be carried out by qualified personnel. - Before modifying the wiring in the servomotor connection area, fully disconnect the burner control device from the power supply (omnipolar separation). - To avoid the risk of electrocution, protect the connection terminals in a suitable manner and correctly fix the cover. - Check the wiring is in order. - Falls and collisions can negatively affect the safety functions.
+- ► All interventions (assembly and installation operations, assistance, etc.) must be carried out by qualified personnel. - Before modifying the wiring in the servomotor connection area, fully disconnect the burner control device from the power supply (omnipolar separation).. - To avoid the risk of electrocution, protect the connection terminals in a suitable manner and correctly fix the cover. - In the event of assembly, installation, maintenance, etc... it is necessary to check that the wiring and the parameterisation are in order. - Falls and collisions can negatively affect the safety functions.
 In this case, the unit must not be operated, even if it displays no evident damage.